Adam Duvall Player Props: Red Sox vs. Mariners

 Adam Duvall At The Plate

-- Duvall is hitting .261 with 14 doubles, a triple, nine home runs and 13 walks.
+- Duvall is batting .260 with 14 doubles, a triple, nine home runs and 13 walks.

-- In 62.8% of his 43 games this season, Duvall has picked up at least one hit.
-He's also had nine multi-hit games.

-- He has homered in 18.6% of his games this season, and 5.2% of his chances at the plate.
+- Looking at the 44 games he has played this season, he's hit a long ball in eight of them (18.2%), and in 5.2% of his trips to the dish.

-- Duvall has picked up an RBI in 44.2% of his games this year, with more than one RBI in 14.0% of his games.
-He has also produced three or more runs in two contests.
+- Duvall has picked up an RBI in 43.2% of his games this season, with more than one RBI in 13.6% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.